rajeevshukla/spring-POC/SpringSecurityV2.0/README.md

-#SpringSecurityV1.0
+#SpringSecurityV2.0 (Spring MVC + Spring Security + Database Integration)

 #Details
-In this project, we have minimal security configuration, Hard coded username, password in (see 'security.xml') and a hard coded URL that you have manually enter in your browser to test this application.
+In this project, we have minimal security configuration with database , username passwords fetched from database .

 #Steps to run this application  :